ComProbe Analyzer Capture File

 A CFA file is a data capture file created by Frontline ComProbe analyzers, such as the BPA 600 Dual Mode Bluetooth Protocol Analyzer and the BPA Low Energy Bluetooth Protocol Analyzer.
 It contains data collected by an analyzer such as the frame number, command, segment, block, or UUID.
 CFA files are collected by analyzers to determine if a product meets Bluetooth interoperability standards.

 ComProbe analyzers are used to decode all types of traffic including data packets, advertising packets, and LL control packets.
-These analyzers are used by hundreds of companies around the world such as Broadcom, Apple, Samsung, Nokia, Sony, Panasonic, and Toshiba in order to analyze their products.
-Examples of ComProbe analyzers
+Hundreds of companies around the world, such as Broadcom, Apple, Samsung, Nokia, Sony, Panasonic, and Toshiba, use these analyzers to analyze their products.

-CFA files can be viewed, analyzed, and interpreted with the free ComProbe Protocol Analysis System (CPAS) software.
-The files can also be opened with the open source Wireshark software.
+You can open, analyze, and interpret CFA files with the free ComProbe Protocol Analysis System (CPAS) software.
+You can also open CFA files with the open-source Wireshark software.

 Programs that open CFA files